 President sitem-insel AG

-Professor and Director at the Clinic for Oral Surgery and Stomatology, University Hospital of Bern
+Professor and Chairman, Clinic of Oral Surgery and Stomatology, School of Dental Medicine, University of Bern

 Uwe E. Jocham